fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 const [token, setToken] = useState(localStorage.getItem('phonebook-user-token'))
 ```

 This way, the token is also restored when the page is reloaded, and the user stays logged in.
-If localStorage does not contain a value for the key <i>phonebook-user-token</i>, the token value will be _null_.
+If localStorage does not contain a value for the key <i>phonebook-user-token</i>, the token value will be <code>null</code>.

 We also add a button that allows a logged-in user to log out.
-In the button’s click handler, we set _token_ to _null_, remove the token from localStorage, and reset the Apollo Client cache:
+In the button’s click handler, we set <code>token</code> to <code>null</code>, remove the token from localStorage, and reset the Apollo Client cache:

 ```js
 import { useApolloClient, useQuery } from '@apollo/client/react' // highlight-line